Let It Be (album): Packaging

 In most countries except the United States, the Let It Be LP was originally presented in a box with a full colour book.
-The book contained photos from the January 1969 filming, by Ethan Russell; dialogue from the film, with all expletives removed at EMI's insistence; and essays by Rolling Stone writers Jonathan Cott and David Dalton.
+The book contained photos by Ethan Russell from the January 1969 filming, dialogue from the film, with all expletives removed at EMI's insistence, and essays by Rolling Stone writers Jonathan Cott and David Dalton.
 Despite the new album title, the book was still titled Get Back.
 Its inclusion was another step in the Beatles' efforts to provide increasingly elaborate packaging for their records since Sgt.
 Pepper's Lonely Hearts Club Band.
 The book's lavishness increased production costs by 33 per cent, however, driving the retail price higher than for any previous Beatles album.

-In the US, the album was initially distributed by United Artists Records instead of their mainstay Capitol, with the disc using red-tinted Apple labels to reflect this change.
-(Capitol would later acquire United Artists in 1979.)
+In the United States, the Let It Be album was issued in a gatefold cover and was initially distributed by United Artists Records instead of their usual Capitol Records, with the record using red-tinted Apple labels to reflect this change.
+(Capitol would acquire United Artists in 1979.)
 On both sides of the disc, the words "Phil+Ronnie" are inscribed into the inner dead wax.

 The LP cover was designed by John Kosh and includes individual photos of the four band members, again taken by Russell.
 On the front cover, the photos are set in quadrants on a black surround.
-The album title appears in white text above the images but, as on Abbey Road and other Beatles LPs, the cover does not include the band's name.
+The album title appears in white text above the images but, as on Abbey Road, Rubber Soul, and Revolver, the cover does not include the band's name.
 Written by Apple press officer Derek Taylor, the LP's liner notes described Let It Be as a "new phase Beatles album", adding that "in come the warmth and the freshness of a live performance; as reproduced for disc by Phil Spector".
-Martin and Johns were among those listed for "special thanks".
+Martin and Johns were among those listed for "thanks to".